 Developed by pre-Islamic Arabs, the qasida has endured in Arabic literary history up to the present.
 It consists of an elaborately structured ode of from 20 to 100 verses and maintains a single end rhyme through the entire piece.
 The poem opens with a short prelude, usually a love poem, to get the reader's attention.
 This is followed by an account of the poet's journey, with descriptions of his horse or camel and of desert scenes and events.
 The main theme, at the end, is a tribute to the poet's patron, his tribe, or even himself.
+After the coming of Islam, the qasida served as an instrument of praise to God, eulogies of Muhammad, and songs of commendation or lament for the saints.
+It was a type of poem that lent itself to displays of the poet's own knowledg

-After the coming of Islam, The masnavi originated in Persia, a country with its own ancient literary tradition.
+The masnavi originated in Persia, a country with its own ancient literary tradition.
 The term means "the doubled one," or rhyming couplet.
 The masnavi became very popular because it enabled the poet to tell a long story by stringing together thousands of verses.
 It was the closest approach to the epic poem that developed in Islamic literature.
 The Arabs rejected the epic as a form of fiction, which they felt was akin to falsehood.